Taiaro

 Taiaro, or Maro-taua, is a small atoll in the west of the Tuamotu group in French Polynesia.
 It is one of the smallest of the Tuamotu atolls.
 Taiaro lies 42 km to the northeast of Raraka Atoll.

 The shape of Taiaro Atoll is roughly a polygon 3.7 km across.
 It has a deep sandy lagoon without any passes to the ocean.

 Taiaro Atoll currently has a population of 0 inhabitants.
-It is on sale.

 History

 The first recorded European arriving to Taiaro Atoll was Captain Robert FitzRoy on the ship Beagle in 1835.
 It was the last atoll of the Tuamotus to be recorded and charted.

 This atoll was visited by the United States Exploring Expedition led by Charles Wilkes on 29 Aug.
 1839.
 Wilkes named it "King's Island" after the surname of the sailor at the masthead who had first sighted it.

 In 1977 Taiaro was declared a protected area by UNESCO under the name Biosphere Reserve Taiaro Atoll.